w41ch0ng/Bibliothiki/README.md

 Set up a local MySQL server - documentation <a href="https://dev.mysql.com/downloads/mysql/">here</a>.

-Also download MySQL Workbench to work with the local server - found here <a href="https://www.mysql.com/products/workbench/">here</a>.
+Also download MySQL Workbench to work with the local server - found <a href="https://www.mysql.com/products/workbench/">here</a>.

 Configure login details for the environment variables that will be used to make a connection to the local DB.